-Edmund died in 1799 and payment of 3 guineas for a grave is recorded in the St Lawrence ledger11.
-His will12 mentions a daughter (Mary), but no birth/baptism entries have yet been found.
-Edmund's wife, Mary, died in 1800 and the purchase of her grave is recorded on the same page as her husband's11.
+Edmund died in 1799 and payment of 3 guineas for a grave is recorded in the St Lawrence ledger.
+His will mentions a daughter (Elizabeth), but no birth/baptism entries have yet been found.
+Edmund's wife, Mary, died in 1800 and the purchase of her grave is recorded on the same page as her husband's.
 Her will states that she, "...desire to be buried in St Lawrence's Church in the City of Exeter with my late husband...".

-There is no mention of Mary their daughter in Mary's will13.
-The main beneficiaries of Mary's will, which included several properties in St. Sidwell's parish, were her daughter Elizabeth Sprigg Kingsley (nee Jeffery) and Elizabeth's children William Jeffery Kingsley, Mary Toler Kingsley and Eleanor Sprigg Kingsley who were all minors at the time of Mary's death.
+The main beneficiaries of Mary's will, which included several properties in St. Sidwell's parish, were her daughter Elizabeth Sprigg Kingsley (née Jeffery) and Elizabeth's children William Jeffery Kingsley, Mary Toler Kingsley and Eleanor Sprigg Kingsley who were all minors at the time of Mary's death.
 Interestingly, she left money for the benefit of the poor to the Corporation of South Molton, St. Lawrence's church Exeter and to the Dissenting Charity School in Paris Street, Exeter.
 Finally, the Revd.
-James Manning, a non-conformist Minister at George's Meeting House, Exeter, from 1776-1831, was one of the her two Trustees and Executors in Trust.13
+James Manning, a non-conformist Minister at George's Meeting House, Exeter, from 1776-1831, was one of the her two Trustees and Executors in Trust.